Skip to content

 *Nearly all virtual phone numbers share this problem.
 For safety reasons, companies like Facebook, Uber, and Google rarely let you authenticate accounts through a virtual phone number.

 OpenPhone is the #1 small business phone solution, as voted on G2.
-We’ve designed our system specifically for small businesses, so your team can save hours, shorten response times, and focus on building better relationships with customers.
+We’ve designed our system specifically for small businesses so your team can shorten response times and focus on building better relationships with customers.

 Need a new number for a different team?
-Each user on your plan comes with one free phone number.
+Each user on your plan comes with one free local, toll-free, or vanity phone number.
 You can get additional phone numbers for $5 per month, which makes it easy to enter new markets or differentiate calls by customer needs (like sales or customer support).

 OpenPhone doesn’t just help you make calls and texts: it also makes it easier for your team to scale your customer communications.